erezrokah/aws-testing-library/src/jest/README.md

 # Jest Setup

-The simplest setup is to use jest's `setupTestFrameworkScriptFile` config.
+The simplest setup is to use jest's `setupFilesAfterEnv` config.

 Make sure your `package.json` includes the following: